Challenges and Opportunities in Offline Reinforcement Learning from Visual Observations: Preliminaries

 \subsection{Offline Reinforcement Learning Paradigms}

-\textbf{Model-based.} A central problem in offline reinforcement learning is over-estimation of the value function~\cite{sutton_book_2018} due to incomplete data~\citep{kumar19bear}.
-Model-based methods in offline RL provide a natural solution to this problem by penalizing the reward from model-rollouts by a suitable measure of uncertainty. \citet{mopo} provide theoretical justification for this approach by constructing a pessimistic MDP (P-MDP) by lower-bounding the expected true return, $\eta_M(\pi)$, using the error between the estimated and true model dynamics.

-However, this quantity is usually not available without access to the true environment dynamics, so algorithms such as MOPO and MOReL in practice~\citep{mopo, morel} penalize reward with a surrogate measure of uncertainty.
-Those algorithms train an ensemble of $K$ probabilistic dynamics models~\citep{nixweigend}, and define a heuristic based on the ensemble predictions.
-Recent work~\citep{lu2021revisiting} has shown that a more optimal choice to approximate true dynamics error is the standard deviation of the ensemble's mixture distribution, as proposed by \citet{deep_ensembles}.
+\paragraph{Model-based.} A central problem in offline reinforcement learning is over-estimation of the value function~\citep{sutton_book_2018} due to incomplete data~\citep{kumar19bear}.
+Model-based methods in offline RL provide a natural solution to this problem by penalizing the reward from model rollouts by a suitable measure of uncertainty. \citet{mopo} provide a theoretical justification for this approach by constructing a pessimistic MDP (P-MDP) and lower-bounding the expected true return, $\eta_M(\pi)$, using the error between the estimated and true model dynamics.
+Since this quantity is usually not available without access to the true environment dynamics, algorithms such as MOPO and MOReL~\citep{mopo, morel} penalize reward with a surrogate measure of uncertainty.
+These algorithms train an ensemble of $K$ probabilistic dynamics models~\citep{nixweigend} and define a heuristic based on the ensemble predictions.
+Recent work~\citep{lu2021revisiting} has shown that a better approach to approximating the true dynamics error is to use the standard deviation of the ensemble's mixture distribution instead, as proposed by~\citet{deep_ensembles}.

-\textbf{Model-free.} In the model-free paradigm, we lose the natural measure of uncertainty provided by the model.
+\paragraph{Model-free.} In the model-free paradigm, we lose the natural measure of uncertainty provided by the model.
 In lieu of this, algorithms such as CQL~\citep{cql} attempt to avoid catastrophic over-estimation by penalizing actions outside the support of the offline dataset with a wide sampling distribution over the action bounds.
 Recently, \citet{td3bc} have shown that a minimal approach to offline reinforcement learning works in proprioceptive settings, where offline policy learning with TD3~\citep{td3} can be stabilized by augmenting the loss with a behavioral cloning term.